iu-additional-course-files/Introduction-to-Data-Science/README.md

 The same for Jupyter files, which are labeled with notebook_example_a_x.ipynb (where a = 1...5, and x variable).

-Password for ZIP-File associated to the Lecture series "Introduction to Data Science" can be received in the IU course at http://www.iu.de.
+Password for zip-files associated to the lecture series "Introduction to Data Science" can be received in the IU course at http://www.iu.de.